I’m baaacccckkk! It’s been a little over a month since I last posted and shared with you that I desperately needed a break.

 I spent the better part of one weekend mapping out what self-care means to me and what it would look like in my life.
 I filled pages in a notebook exploring this idea, brainstorming, and coming up with my own personal plan.
 I didn’t really pressure myself too much to start following the plan in July, but as I slide into August with responsibilities kicking back in, I want to integrate this into my daily schedule to bring in my harmony and balance.

 Finished my coaching website

 I have finished all of my requirements for being certified as a coach and after completing and passing my final ‘exam’ last week, I’m now officially certified as a life coach!
 As I waited for my final ‘exam’, I worked on getting my coaching services on my website and I finally finished the initial version last week.

-It’s not completely done and while it’s a separate website right now, I do have plans to integrate it into this one so I only need to maintain one website (right now, you can access it via the ‘Work with Me’ link at the top of this website).
-Fully integrating it into this website will happen later this fall (and it also means this website with get a little face lift!).
+It’s not completely done and while it’s a separate website right now, I do have plans to integrate it into this one so I only need to maintain one website (UPDATE!
+It's now integrated and no longer a separate website!).

 Updated my Bedroom